nishataranobani/Syntecxhub_Rule_Based_Expert_System/README.md

 # Rule-Based Expert System

-A Rule-Based Expert System developed as part of the Syntecxhub Artificial Intelligence Internship – Project 2.
+A Rule-Based Expert System developed as part of the Syntecxhub Artificial Intelligence Internship – Task 1.

 ## Project Overview